ALNA0770/Face_recognition/README.md

-# 🧠 Face Recognition Folder Opener
+# 🧠 Face Recognition Project

 This Python project uses face recognition to open a specific folder when a predefined face is detected.
 The folder remains hidden, and once the correct face is recognized, the folder will be opened.